vgisc-labs/rpgp-rsop/rsop/README.md

 $ cargo run -- generate-key "<alice@example.org>"
 ```

+## OpenPGP interoperability test suite

+`rsop` is included in the [OpenPGP interoperability test suite](https://tests.sequoia-pgp.org/), which tests the features of implementations, adherence to expectations, as well as interoperation between a large set of implementations.

 ## Rust SOP interface

 The `rsop` CLI tool is built using the excellent <https://crates.io/crates/sop> framework.
 The `rsop` binary is trivially derived from [rpgpie-sop](https://crates.io/crates/rpgpie-sop).